petrusen/pomsimulator/docs/manual.md

 and the directory to store the generated .mol files.
 Both parameters can be found in the [configuration file](../inputs/config_PMo.pomsim) in the "Preparation" section labeled as **adf_inputs_dir** and **mol_folder** respectively.

 2. ``compute_isomorphism.py``: in this case, only the .mol directory must be used as an input parameter.
-The result of this program is the isomorphism matrix, that will be saved as an .csv file named ``np_IM_"system".csv`` where system would be changed to the proper tag.
+The result of this program is the isomorphism matrix, that will be saved as an .csv file named ``np_IM_{system}.csv`` where system would be changed to the proper tag.
 The isomorphism matrix is then stored in the corresponding output directory.

 ### 1.2.
 Running simulation